learn-co-curriculum/dsc-k-nearest-neighbors/README.md

 ## Evaluating Model Performance

 How to evaluate the model performance depends on whether you're using the model for a classification or regression task.
-KNN can be used for regression (by averaging the target scores from each of the K-nearest neighbors), as well as for both binary and mutlicategorical classification tasks.
+KNN can be used for regression (by averaging the target scores from each of the K-nearest neighbors), as well as for both binary and multicategorical classification tasks.

 Evaluating classification performance for KNN works the same as evaluating performance for any other classification algorithm--you just need a set of predictions, and the corresponding ground-truth labels for each of the points you made a prediction on.
 You can then compute evaluation metrics such as **_Precision, Recall, Accuracy,_** and **_F1-Score_**.